HL7/uv-dx-pq/input/pagecontent/anal_proc.md

 </table>

 ### Description of Components
+**DeviceDefinition**: Information about devices/equipment used testing or manufacture

 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

+**Observation Definition**: Each individual stability test and their acceptance criteria; also used to group tests

+**Plan Definition**: Describes the stability study protocol

+**Specimen Definition**: Describes the storage conditions and duration for each test

 **Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

-**Plan Definition**: Describes the test protocol

-**Observation Definition**: Each individual test and acceptance criteria; also test grouping

-**Specimen Definition**: Describes the storage conditions and duration for each test

 ### Examples
 **CTD section samples** (PDF):